Professor Wendy Mayer

-I came to ALC in 2017 to take up the new full-time position of Associate Dean for Research.
-I am trained as a classicist (in Greek and Latin language and literature) and gained my doctorate in Studies in Religion at University of Queensland in 1996.
-Since gaining my doctorate I have mostly been working with a team of researchers as we built the international reputation of the Centre for Early Christian Studies at Australian Catholic University.
-My career has been research focused, and fostering and mentoring a research culture that opens up and explores questions of relevance to the contemporary world is my passion.
-Ask me about why history is relevant and I could talk for hours!
-My latest ARC (Australian Research Council) grant (with Prof. Bronwen Neil, Macquarie University; Prof. Pauline Allen, ACU; and A/Prof. Chris de Wet, University of South Africa) is titled: Memories of Utopia: Destroying the Past to Create the Future (300–650 CE).
+Wendy came to ALC in 2017 to take up the new full-time position of Associate Dean for Research.
+She is trained as a classicist (in Greek and Latin language and literature) and gained her doctorate in Studies in Religion at University of Queensland in 1996.
+Since gaining her doctorate she has mostly been working with a team of researchers as they built the international reputation of the Centre for Early Christian Studies at Australian Catholic University.
+Her career has been research-focused, and fostering and mentoring a research culture that opens up and explores questions of relevance to the contemporary world is her passion.
+Ask her about why history is relevant and she could talk for hours!
+Her latest ARC (Australian Research Council) grant (with Prof. Bronwen Neil, Macquarie University; Prof. Pauline Allen, ACU; and A/Prof. Chris de Wet, University of South Africa) is titled: Memories of Utopia: Destroying the Past to Create the Future (300–650 CE).

 Since 2012; for a more complete list of Dr Mayer’s publications see http://alc.academia.edu/WendyMayerFAHA.

 (with Éric Fournier) ed., Heirs of Roman Persecution: Studies on a Christian and Para-Christian Discourse in Late Antiquity, London-New York: Routledge.